|

 159. operational

-pertaining to a process or series of actions for achieving a result
+pertaining to a series of actions for achieving a result

 Jargon blocks transparency (i.e., it enables hiding), reduces operational effectiveness and efficiency, and makes accountability, discipline, consistency, cohesiveness, and cooperation difficult.